Photo by Innerbody Research

 One serving is two capsules, which Gundry MD recently reduced from four during a slight reformulation (and, presumably, an upgrade in capsule size).

-While it isn’t a perfect supplement, Bio Complete 3 has several ingredients that may help your leaky gut heal itself without supplementary intervention.
+While it isn’t a perfect supplement, Bio Complete 3 has several ingredients that may help your leaky gut heal itself without additional intervention.
 There are three major ingredients listed:

 Sunfiber is a branded prebiotic that provides soluble fiber to your system.
 It’s low FODMAP (low in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols), meaning it’s suitable for those with IBS, IBD, and other sensitivities to FODMAPs.
 This, alongside Sunfiber’s other benefits, helps it absorb quickly without causing bloating or excess gas.

-This 30% tributyrin formula is a postbiotic, which cleans up waste left behind by the pre- and probiotics.
-Tributyrin is a triglyceride alternative to butyrate that is easier to absorb and releases more slowly throughout the GI tract.
+This 30% tributyrin formula is a postbiotic, or a beneficial type of waste left behind after your body digests the pre- and probiotics.76 Tributyrin is a triglyceride alternative to butyrate that is easier to absorb and releases more slowly throughout the GI tract.

 Bio Complete 3 also contains maltodextrin, a simple carbohydrate that converts to glucose and preserves the supplement, increasing its shelf life.